A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Generator validation

+Further, consider now how FSIs affect the expected distributions of observable momentum and invariant mass.
+It can be seen from the right plots of Figs.~\ref{fig:FinAnnTotPInvMMes} that FSI, even with the pronounced peripheral character of annihilation, significantly reduces the differences between the simulation options in all but the highest invariant mass region.
+This is due to the relative isotropy of the nuclear medium, wherein a large proportion of the particles emanating from the annihilation generated meson "stars" are still forced to move through the nucleus and undergo rescattering and absorption.

-A visual demonstration of the $\bar{n}$ and the annihilation pair's total momentum correlation with the annihilation radius is presented in Figs.~\ref{fig:NucMomvRad} for the variant of the calculation with $V_{\bar{n}}(r=0)=-140\,$MeV (see again Fig.~\ref{fig:AnnRadProbDistsO}).
+A visual demonstration of the $\bar{n}$ and the $\bar{n}N$ annihilation pair's total momentum correlation with the annihilation radius is presented in Figs.~\ref{fig:NucMomvRad} for the variant of the calculation with $V_{\bar{n}}(r=0)=-140\,$MeV because from our point of view, the most reasonable value of the potential is $V_{\bar{n}}(r=0)=-140\,$MeV; thus, all following figures are presented for calculations utilizing this option. (see again Fig.~\ref{fig:AnnRadProbDistsO}).

 Furthermore, in Figs.~\ref{fig:InvMassvsRad}, we see a parameter space showing the invariant mass of annihilation-generated mesons in the initial and final state as a function of annihilation radius.
 Critically, it is seen that a large proportion of the events are peripheral in character; more importantly, this is seen to drastically increase the predicted invariant mass in the final state (bottom).
 In contrast to the assumption of a uniform annihilation probability across the whole nucleus, due to the lessened FSIs, this simulation predicts a greater potential signal observation viability.